tossenxD/dotfiles/README.md

 **Shortcuts:** Multiple alias are defined in the .bashrc, some based on scripts from scripts/.
 WM keybinds are defined in .config/sxhkd/sxhkdrc.
 Once NeoVim has been opened, many snippets will be installed from the vim-snippet package, which contains unique shortcuts/snippets in NeoVim for many file-types (view ./config/nvim/init.vim for more NeoVim binds and pluggins).

 **Other:** Keyboard-layout can be set in .xinitrc.
 More generally, settings can be found in the different dotfiles.
+Polybar multi-monitor support can be outcommented in .config/polybar/launch.sh.